esmero/archipelago-deployment-live/docs/gitworkflow.md

 docker exec -ti esmero-php bash -c "drush updatedb"
 ```

-This will always get you the latest `Drupal 9` and `depedencies` allowed by your composer.json
+This will always get you the latest `Drupal 9` and `dependencies` allowed by your composer.json

 ### 3.2 Drupal Core between major versions: